SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 == Installation ==

 1. Upload the plugin to the '/wp-content/plugins/' directory, or download it through the official WordPress plugin repository.
-2. Activate the plugin via the 'Plugins' menu in WordPress.
+2. Activate the plugin via the 'Plugins' menu.
+You will be prompted to login on SQweb, with the option to create an account if you need to.
-3. If you don't already have one, create an account on SQweb.
-Then, login via the SQweb interface.
-4. Add your website, and customise your preferences.
+3. Add your website, and customize the preferences to your liking.
-5. Add the widget or shortcode on your site (ref: A brief Markdown Example).
+4. Add the widget or shortcode on your site :

-That's it!
+= The Shortcode Way =
+`[sqweb_button]`

+= The Manual Way =

+In your theme, add the following :

+`do_shortcode('sqweb_button')`

+`
+if (function_exists('sqweb_check_credentials')) {
+	$wsid = get_option( 'wsid' );
+	if ( !sqweb_check_credentials( $wsid ) > 0 ) {
+		// ADS
+	} else {
+		// PREMIUM CONTENT
+	}
+}
+`

 If it doesn't work, contact us at hello@sqweb.com and we'll be in touch as soon as possible.

 == Frequently asked questions ==

 = How much does SQweb cost ? =
-SQweb is free for publishers.
-Users pay 9€ per month, with an early adopter price of 2€.
+SQweb is completely free for publishers and website owners.
+We're currently offering a special early adopter price of 2€ for suscribers, instead of 9€.

 = How do users register ? =
-With the SQweb, button they can login and subscribe without leaving your website.
+Users can register on SQweb without ever leaving your website : when they click on the button, they will be shown a modal window to login or register.
+They can also register via SQweb.com, or any other SQweb-enabled website.

-= How much will i earn ? =
+= How much will I earn ? =
-We believe the RPM will be two to three times greater than regular advertisement.
+Your earnings are based on the time SQwebers spend on your website, rather than individual clicks or impressions.
+We expect your earnings per subscriber to be 2-3x greater than regular advertisement, because your SQwebers are highly engaged users.

 = Do I have to change my advertising solution ? =
-No, SQweb lets you to keep your current adverting network(s).
-We're compatible with networks such as Adsense and Criteo.
+You can keep your current adverting setup.
+We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==